ninjadev64/OpenDeck/README.md

 ### How do I...?

-To view or modify an action's settings, left-click on it to display its property inspector.
+To edit an action's settings, left-click on it to display its *property inspector*.
 To remove an action, right-click on it and choose "Delete" from the context menu.

-To edit an action's appearance, right-click on it and select "Edit" in the context menu.
-You should then be able to customise the image and title of each of its states.
-To choose an image from your device: left-click on the image, to reset it to the plugin-provided default: right-click on the image, and to remove the image entirely: CTRL+right-click on the image.
+To edit an action's appearance, right-click on it and select "Edit" from the context menu.
+You can then customise the image and text for each of its states.
+To choose an image from your files: left-click on the image, to reset it to the plugin-provided default: right-click on the image, and to remove the image entirely: CTRL+right-click on the image.

-To select another device, or to view or switch profiles, use the dropdowns in the top right corner.
-You can organise profiles into group-like folders by prefixing the profile name with the folder name and a forward slash.
+To select another device, or to switch profiles, use the dropdowns in the top right corner.
+You can organise profiles into folders by prefixing the profile name with the folder name and a forward slash.
 You can also configure automatically switching to a profile when a specific application's window is active.

-To enable automatic launch on startup, the light theme, to change the language plugins are localised in, or to modify other options, open Settings.
+To change other options, open Settings.
 From here, you can also view information about your version of OpenDeck or open the configuration and log directories.
 To add or remove plugins, visit the Plugins tab.

 ### Troubleshooting